human-analysis/pytorchnet/README.md

 Since PyTorchNet relies on several Python packages, you need to make sure that the requirements exist by executing the following command in the *pytorchnet* directory:
 > pip install -r requirements.txt

-## Pytorch
+**Notice**
-If you do not have Pytorch or it does not meet the requirements, please follow the instruction on [the Pytorch website](http://pytorch.org/#pip-install-pytorch).
+* If you do not have Pytorch or it does not meet the requirements, please follow the instruction on [the Pytorch website](http://pytorch.org/#pip-install-pytorch).

 Congratulations!!!
 You are now ready to use PyTorchNet!